Amazon RDS - Configuring a Connection to a SQL Server Instance –

 In

 .
-The case of SQL Server Management Studio is quite similar. dBForge studio Figure 1: Setting Up a Connection to an Amazon RDS Instance (SQL Server) Password Reset
+The case of SQL Server Management Studio is quite similar.
+SQL Studio Figure 1: Setting Up a Connection to an Amazon RDS Instance (SQL Server) Password Reset

-As a small digression, you can easily recover this Master Password in it is not available as login as you have access to the AWS console.
+As a small digression, you can easily recover this Master Password if it is not available as long as you have access to the AWS console.
 The recovery requires modifying the SQL Server RDS instance.
 Navigate to RDS > Databases > [instance name] to modify the instance of interest (See Figures 2, 3 and 4).

 Figure 2: Amazon RDS Dashboard